karimarttila/clojure-full-stack-demo/README.md

 Then in Calva give command: `Calva: Connect to a running REPL Server in the Project`.
 Then: `backend + frontend` (see: [Configuring VSCode/Calva for Clojure programming - Part 3](https://www.karimarttila.fi/clojure/2022/10/18/clojure-calva-part3.html)).

-Now you have the REPL in Calva, the the output window is the same for clj and cljs repls.
+Now you have the REPL in Calva, the output window is the same for clj and cljs repls.

- Once you have both frontend and backend REPLs running, and you have done the Integrant reset (see in file `user.clj`), you can see the frontend in browser at `http://localhost:6161`.
+Once you have both frontend and backend REPLs running, and you have done the Integrant reset (see in file `user.clj`: `(reset)` ), you can see the frontend in browser at `http://localhost:7171`.
 The backend is also running at the same port, see examples in the `scripts` directory.

+Start Tailwind CSS processing by: `just tailwind`.